The Pharmacy Quality Scheme (PQS) for 2020/2021 as part of the Community Pharmacy Contractual Framework (2019/20 – 2023/24) has now been agreed.

 Please note: there are two learning programmes associated with the risk management domain and criterion, we have separated them into different tabs below.

 Completing the three CPPE training and e-assessments as detailed on this page does not mean that your pharmacy is entitled to a PQS payment for these criteria or domains.
 Contractors need to ensure that they meet all requirements for each quality criteria within a domain, as well as the gateway requirements, to be eligible to claim for the domain.
 Please note that PQS Part 2 declaration will take place in February 2021, however, contractors will have until 30 June 2021 to collate their evidence to demonstrate meeting any element of the scheme they have declared as having met.

 Before you start the learning and assessment listed under each of the tabs you may wish to access the key resources which fully explain both the gateway requirements and the domains which include the quality criteria.

 Click the following tabs where you will find an outline of the CPPE learning that will support you to work towards quality criteria within the prevention and risk management domains.

 Obesity is a major public health problem due to its association with serious chronic diseases.
 Pharmacy professionals are in a position to support people to achieve weight loss and improve their health.

 Part of the weight management quality criterion is as follows:

-On the day of the declaration, 80% of registered pharmacy professionals working at the pharmacy must have satisfactorily completed sections 1 and 3 of the ‘CPPE Weight management for adults: understanding the management of obesity training’ and assessment.
+80% of registered pharmacy professionals working at the pharmacy must have satisfactorily completed sections 1 and 3 of the ‘CPPE Weight management for adults: understanding the management of obesity training’ and assessment.